 Why the observable differences in your child?
 Throughout this phase of development, a bridge is forming between childhood and adulthood.
 The teen begins to develop independence and autonomy while also remaining reliant on the family.
 The period of adolescence is fraught with many changes, and as we look at them in context, we begin to understand the responses that typify teenage behavior.

 Adolescents develop an increased awareness of their own thoughts, which enables them to make more developed judgments and decisions.
 An increase in abstract, idealistic, and logical thought allows the teen to develop alternate solutions for problems.
-Perspective taking increases as well, allowing the teen to see another person’s point of view more readily.
+Perspective-taking increases as well, allowing the teen to see another person's point of view more readily.
 While these changes have positive long-term effects on development, in the present moment they may lead to increased argumentativeness and indecisiveness in your teenager.
-This behavior is quite normal.
+This behaviour is quite normal.
 Teens often begin to challenge family beliefs and morals.
 They will exhibit greater analysis of problems and engage in critical thinking.
 These thought processes help the teen to become more independent and play a role in identity formation.
 During this phase, teens begin to de-idealize their parents.
 Parents should be prepared for this!
 Your teen may no longer automatically believe your reasoning and thus challenge your explanations.
-This behavior is expected as the teen’s abstract reasoning and quest for independence increases.
+This behaviour is expected as the teen's abstract reasoning and quests for independence increases.
 Parents should also be aware that these skills are developing throughout adolescence.
-Therefore, while teens may report they have excellent foresight in determining consequences of their decisions, parents should be observant, offering guidance and advice in important matters.
+Therefore, while teens may report they have excellent foresight in determining the consequences of their decisions, parents should be observant, offering guidance and advice in important matters.